phani-sudo/build-guide-1/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

 -  **ERROR: linux-kernel-qcom-6.6-r0 do_menuconfig: No valid terminal
    found, unable to open devshell**

-   This error might be triggered while running a ``bitbake linux-kernel-qcom -c menuconfig`` command.
+   This error can trigger while running a
+   ``bitbake linux-kernel-qcom -c menuconfig`` command.

    **Error excerpt**